darrenjw/blog/spark-intro/DraftPost.md

 Note that there are many parameters associated with the fitting algorithm, including regularisation parameters.
 These are set to defaults corresponding to no regularisation (simple OLS).
 Note, however, that the algorithm defaults to standardising covariates to be mean zero variance one.
 We can turn that off before fitting the model if desired.

-Also note that the model fitting algorithm assumes that `DataFrame` to be fit has (at least) two columns, one called `label` containing the response variable, and one called `features`, where each element is actually a `Vectors` of covariates.
+Also note that the model fitting algorithm assumes that the `DataFrame` to be fit has (at least) two columns, one called `label` containing the response variable, and one called `features`, where each element is actually a `Vectors` of covariates.
 So we first need to transform our `DataFrame` into the required format.

 ```scala
 // Transform data frame to required format